FAIRmat-NFDI/nomad-north-jupyter/README.md

 >  We strongly recommand integration of the Jupyter NORTH tool via the [`NorthToolEntryPoint`](https://nomad-lab.eu/prod/v1/docs/howto/plugins/types/north_tools.html#north-tool-entry-point), i.e., by installing `nomad-north-jupyter` into a deployment.

 ## Reconfigure existing NORTH tool entry point
-A [NORTHTool](https://nomad-lab.eu/prod/v1/docs/reference/config.html#northtool) entry point can be reconfigured via `nomad.yaml` configuration file of your NOMAD Oasis instance.
-According to the [merge strategy](https://nomad-lab.eu/prod/v1/docs/reference/config.html#merging-rules) of the configuration from different sources, only the overwritten fields will be updated, and the rest of the configuration will be inherited from the original entry point.
-For example, if you want to update the `image` and `display_name` of the existing `jupyter_north_tool` entry point, you can add the following configuration in your `nomad.yaml` file:
+The image shipped with `nomad-north-jupyter` is a generic Jupyter container that may be too simplistic for your use case.
+In that case, you can change to a different image to use in the container.
+A [`NORTHTool`](https://nomad-lab.eu/prod/v1/docs/reference/config.html#northtool) entry point can be reconfigured via the `nomad.yaml` configuration file of your NOMAD Oasis instance (you can learn more about this reconfiguration and the [merge strategy](https://nomad-lab.eu/prod/v1/docs/reference/config.html#merging-rules) in the NOMAD docs).
+Hence, If you have the `nomad-north-jupyter` plugin installed, you can do so by adjusting the entry point configuration in your `nomad.yaml` file:

 ```yaml
 plugins: